Vulcania: Design

 The architect behind the design of the park was Pritzker Prize-winning, Austrian Hans Hollein.
 Three-quarters of the foundations are sunk underground, which aided in the rehabilitation of the land.
-Visitors approach a 'metaphorical Volcano' by descending down a ramp towards a cone shaped structure clad in dark stone and lined on the inside with a gold metal.
+Visitors approach a 'metaphorical Volcano' by descending down a ramp towards a cone-shaped structure clad in dark stone and lined on the inside with a gold metal.

-The design incorporates research and conference facilities, large IMAX theaters, green houses to highlight the positive effects of volcanism — fertility — and a restaurant with views out to the whole nature park.
+The design incorporates research and conference facilities, large IMAX theaters, greenhouses to highlight the positive effects of volcanism — fertility — and a restaurant with views out to the whole nature park.
 The site is secluded and is also utilised for recreation and hiking.

 Attractions

 One of the attractions at Vulcania is the 4-D film The Awakening of the Auvergne Giants.

 In 2008 Vulcania opened four new attractions, including the Volcanbul, a GPS-driven robot that gives tours of the area around Vulcania.
 To quote from the Vulcania Web site "VolcanBul Eco-friendly and innovating the VolcanBul is an electric vehicle guided by GPS."
 It was specifically implemented to improve the rate of revisits and encourage visitors to spend an entire day exploring the different areas, rather than half-day as is usually the case for museums.